 If you’re looking to add a little more protein these potatoes would be great topped with leftover turkey.
 Normally I make my baked cranberry cheddar sandwiches but this recipe is straight-up going into my “must make after Thanksgiving to use up all my turkey” pile of recipes.

-Like these broccoli rabe and hummus topped sweet potatoes?
-Give these other recipes a try too!
+Love these broccoli rabe and hummus topped sweet potatoes?

 - roasted white sweet potatoes